gratipay/finances/README.md

  1. Symmetry is nice.

- 1. Explicate all transaction amounts (don't depend on Ledger's implicit transaction balancing).
+ 1. Explicate all transaction amounts (don't depend on Beancount's implicit transaction balancing).

  1. Use comments!
 Especially for weird stuff.